'Greased piglet drowns in sleaze' - the last days of Boris Johnson

 One of the subtle fears is that a replacement might reopen the contentious Brexit dispute.
 Former Tory MP Michael Hesseltine, who played a part in toppling Margaret Thatcher (and who Johnson, weirdly and inexplicably part-models himself on - "a Brexity Hezza" is how Johnson once described his politics) said that when Johnson is gone, Brexit would go with him.

 But it's not clear that's true.
 Of all the Tory hopefuls, even those who voted remain have pledged their support for Brexit.
-Labour leader Sir Kier Starmer this week gave a Brexit speech outlining Labour's plan to do Brexit better than Johnson, but the speech was very clear that Labour wouldn't be changing its position not to tear up Brexit by wearing Johnson's "hard" Brexit settlement or leading the UK back into the EU.
+Labour leader Sir Kier Starmer this week gave a Brexit speech outlining Labour's plan to do Brexit better than Johnson, but the speech was very clear that Labour wouldn't be changing its position not to tear up Brexit by wearing Johnson's "hard" Brexit settlement and would not lead the UK back into the EU.

 In the way Thatcher once said centrist Tony Blair was her greatest success, Johnson could equally claim the fact that every credible candidate for leader or prime minister is wedded to his Brexit policy is his great political legacy.